 “Mr Okon would return your money or find someone else”

-He laughed briefly walking up to her with only a little space between them, he touched lightly on her chin making Nike’s skin tingle with response.
+He laughed briefly walking up to her with only a little space between them, he touched lightly on her chin making Nike’s skin tingle with a response.
 She flinched.

 “You still haven’t changed much, always calculating” he lowered his voice “well, there’s a little bit of flesh here and there and more extraordinary beauty,” he walked away smiling in his well-tailored dark suit when he saw the effect it had on her.